gdiaz384/py3TranslateLLM/README.md

     - 'Sugoi NMT' is a wrapper for fairseq which, along with the pretrained model, does the heavy lifting for 'Sugoi NMT'.
     - Sugoi NMT is one part of the 'Sugoi Translator Toolkit' which is itself part of the free-as-in-free-beer distributed 'Sugoi Toolkit' which contains other projects like manga translation and upscaling.
     - The use of Github to post source code for Sugoi Toolkit suggests intent to keep the wrapper code under a permissive license.
 A more concrete license may be available on discord.
-- py3TranslateLLM.py and the associated libraries are [GNU Affero GPL v3](//www.gnu.org/licenses/agpl-3.0.html).
+- py3TranslateLLM.py and the associated libraries under `resources/` are [GNU Affero GPL v3](//www.gnu.org/licenses/agpl-3.0.html).
     - Feel free to use it, modify it, and distribute it to an unlimited extent, but if you distribute binary files of this program outside of your organization, then please make the source code for those binaries available.
     - The imperative to make source code available also applies if using this program as part of a server if that server is publically accessible.
     - Binaries for py3TranslateLLM.py made with pyinstaller, or another program that can make binaries, also fall under GNU Affero GPL v3.